The times of Jehoshaphat

-King David ruled over a united kingdom of Israel, made up of the 12 tribes that had entered “the Promised Land” – the land which is still called Israel today, although at that time it included extra areas now claimed by the Palestinians and Jordan.
+King David ruled over a united kingdom of Israel – the 12 tribes that had entered “the Promised Land”.
+Today, this land is once again called Israel, although parts area now claimed by the Palestinians and Jordan.

-After David’s death, his son Solomon became king and expanded the kingdom even further – but in his later life he was led away from worshipping God into idolatry.
-In response, God said that the kingdom would be split in two in the reign of his son.
-This happened when Solomon died and his son Rehoboam became king.
-A man called Jeroboam led a rebellion and the nation was split into two smaller nations: Israel, made up of ten tribes with Jeroboam as their king, and Judah, made up of two tribes with Rehoboam as their king.
+After David’s death, his son Solomon became king and expanded the kingdom even further.
+In his later life his many foreign wives led him into idolatry.
+In response, God said that the kingdom would be split in two during the reign of his son.
+After Solomon died, his son Rehoboam became king and could not hold the kingdom together.
+The nation split in two: Israel, ten tribes ruled by a rebel called Jeroboam; and Judah, two tribes ruled by Rehoboam.

 Yet Jehoshaphat had a problem: he was too tolerant.
-Throughout his reign over Judah he kept looking for partnerships and friendship with the kingdom of Israel, despite the fact that Israel was deeply idolatrous.
-He even made a marriage alliance with Ahab, king of Israel, arranging for Jehoshaphat’s son Jehoram to marry Ahab’s daughter Athaliah.
-This unholy alliance almost caused the complete destruction of the kingdom of Judah within 30 years.
+Throughout his reign he looked for friendship and partnerships with the kingdom of Israel, despite their dedicated idolatry.
+He even made a marriage alliance with Ahab, king of Israel – Jehoshaphat’s son Jehoram married Ahab’s daughter Athaliah.
+Within 30 years, this unholy alliance had very nearly destroyed the kingdom of Judah.

 This is also the setting for the work of the prophets Elijah and Elisha.